 - Treatment options for endometrial cancer by stage

 General treatment information

-You may want to get a second opinion.
+When considering your treatment options it is often a good idea to seek a second opinion, if possible.
 This can provide more information and help you feel confident about the treatment plan you choose.
 Some insurance companies require a second opinion before they will pay for certain treatments, but a second opinion is usually not required for routine cancer treatments.

 The next few sections describe the different types of treatment.
-This is followed by a section on the standard treatment options for each stage of the disease.
+This is followed by a section on the standard treatment options for each stage of endometrial cancer.